-While it may seem obvious, your best results for capturing the acoustic guitar (or any similar stringed instrument for that matter) begin with a properly tuned instrument and strings that, while not old, aren't so new so as to create tuning issues due to stretching.
+Your best results for capturing the acoustic guitar (or any similar stringed instrument) begin with a properly tuned instrument and strings that, while not old, aren't so new as to create tuning issues due to stretching.
+There are two optimum points for microphone positioning: either near the bridge or by the twelfth fret.

-There are two optimum points for microphone positioning - either near the bridge or by the twelfth fret.
 While it may seem natural to place the microphone in front of the instrument's sound hole, doing so usually increases low frequency response to the point of making the instrument sound "boomy."

 Twelfth Fret Placement: Placing the microphone roughly 2 - 4 inches from the twelfth fret and aimed directly at the strings will generally produce a warm, full bodied sound with good tonal balance.
-Using this technique, the sound hole's contribution will be moderated since the microphone is not pointed directly at it.
+In addition, the sound hole's contribution to the sound will be moderated since the microphone is not pointed directly at it.

 Bridge Placement: Similarly, you can position the microphone so it is 3 - 6 inches from the guitar's bridge.
 This will generally produce a somewhat brighter tonal quality.
-You should also be prepared to experiment positioning the microphone slightly off-axis should you find yourself capturing too much low frequency response from the guitar's sound hole.
+You should also be prepared to experiment with positioning the microphone slightly off-axis should you find yourself capturing too much low frequency response from the guitar's sound hole.